 I was one of those eczema kids, always with a rash of some sort and my parents trying desperately to stop me itching.
 I might have been predisposed to psoriasis, but I’ve still never discovered the genetic link in my family.

-The brutal Bathurst winter kicked in around the time our half-yearly exams were taking place.
+The brutal Bathurst winter kicked in around the time our exams were taking place.
 Ever-studious, I bunkered down in the library to prepare for my tests.
 Without someone to police me or provide healthier meals, I wasn’t eating well or taking care of myself.
-I was sort of half-existing on a diet of canteen potato bake, Bathurst Maccas, lollies and cereal.
-In that time, I got the worst tonsilitis of my life.
+I was sort of half-existing on a diet of canteen potato bake, Maccas, lollies and cereal.
+In that time, I got the worst tonsillitis of my life.
 I could barely speak or swallow.